marcbachmann/static-server/README.md

 Ports are ignored.
 So `example:8080` results in /public/example

-If you're using a load balancer, you can pass TRUST_PROY=true
+If you're using a load balancer, you can pass TRUST_PROXY=loopback
 `docker run -v $(pwd):/public -e TRUST_PROXY=true marcbachmann/node-static`